La Grange (song)

 "La Grange" is a song by the American rock group ZZ Top, from their 1973 album Tres Hombres.
 One of ZZ Top's most successful songs, it was released as a single in 1973 and received extensive radio play, rising to No. 41 on the Billboard Hot 100 in June 1974.
-The song refers to a brothel on the outskirts of La Grange, Texas (later called the "Chicken Ranch").
+The song’s title and lyrics refer to a brothel on the outskirts of La Grange, Fayette County, Texas (later called the "Chicken Ranch").
 The brothel is also the subject of the Broadway play and film The Best Little Whorehouse in Texas.

-The first time ZZ Top played the song in La Grange, Texas was during the Fayette County Fair on September 5, 2015.
+The first time ZZ Top played the song in La Grange was during the Fayette County Fair, on September 5, 2015.
 In March 2020 the song re-entered the Billboard charts following the release of the documentary ZZ Top: That Little Ol' Band from Texas.

 Composition

-The initial groove of the song is based on a traditional boogie blues rhythm used by John Lee Hooker in "Boogie Chillen'".
+The initial groove of the song is based on a traditional boogie blues rhythm used by John Lee Hooker in "Boogie Chillen' ".
+In 1992, Bernard Besman, a music publisher who worked with Hooker and had a songwriting co-credit on "Boogie Chillen'", filed a lawsuit against the members of ZZ Top, alleging that "La Grange" infringed on "Boogie Chillen'".
+A federal judge dismissed the case in 1995, declaring "Boogie Chillen'" was in the public domain.

 Background

-A failed lawsuit by the copyright holder of "Boogie Chillen'" resulted in the court ruling that the rhythm was in the public domain.
-The line "a-how-how-how-how" is quoted from John Lee Hooker's song "Boom Boom".